Juenjie/RBG-Maxwell/README.md

 ## 1. The RBG-Maxwell Module

-The package is coded by Jun-Jie Zhang  and improved by   Ming-Yan Sun.
+The package is coded by Jun-Jie Zhang Jian-Nan Chen and improved by Ming-Yan Sun.
 The project will be consistently maintained by Ming-Yan Sun and Jun-Jie Zhang.

-For further help, please contact us at zjacob@mail.ustc.edu.cn Jun-Jie Zhang and sunmingyan0301@163.com Ming-Yan Sun
+For further help, please contact us at zjacob@mail.ustc.edu.cn Jun-Jie Zhang, chennn1994@alumni.sjtu.edu.cn Jian-Nan Chen and sunmingyan0301@163.com Ming-Yan Sun

 This package is free you can redistribute it and/or modify it under the terms of the Apache License Version 2.0, January 2004.
 [Licenses][http://www.apache.org/licenses/]